hfakoor222/Routing_Diagnostics_App/README.md

 It's mostly ran on dictionaries, with minimal list usage or modifications, which is better for memory (Python holds it's native info as dicts, and managing lists has high memory cost).

-The functions themselves are built for multi-use: for example the get_configurations_threaded, and get_configurations functions under Search_Configurations.py are used in different contexts: it is possible to refactor these into classes and overload them, I may consider this while developing the program further.
+The functions themselves are built for multi-use: it is possible to refactor these into classes and overload them, I may consider this while developing the program further.

-The functions throughout the modules are used in different contexts to populate dictionaries for comparisons.

 I will be deciding between overloading classes, or simply using NAPALM's built in functions:
 <p align="center">